Pawan-Kadam/college_covid_healthcare_system/README.md

 # College_Covid_Healthcare_System

-A Flutter app which provides best user interface and multi-functionalities to the college administrations for managing and maintaining COVID-19 vaccination details.
+A Flutter project which provides best user interface and multi-functionalities to the college administrations for managing and maintaining COVID-19 vaccination details.
 This app includes an extra feature of plasma donation as well, which will help NGOs to find plasma donors easily.
-A new Flutter project.

 ## Getting Started